scaleoutsean/eseries-perf-analyzer/README.md

 - [FAQs](./FAQ.md) - mostly EPA 3-focused at the moment, it has some basic EPA 4-related content

 ## Change log

+- 4.0.0beta2 (April 27, 2026)
+  - **Breaking changes**: do not "upgrade" from EPA 3 - deploy version 4 alongside version 3 if you want to try EPA 4
+  - Fix automated Grafana dashboard upload in `grafana-init`, update `graphana-client` dependency, which now supports Grafana 13
+  - Add Victoria Metrics "EPA" data source creation in Grafana container
+  - Add `Makefile` for easy SANtricity client library download and use newer SANtricity client library to work around bad SANtricty API response
+  - Add missing, but required install steps to README, add SCRIPTS document
+  - Add installation instructions for Docker Compose with pre-made GHCR images

 - 4.0.0beta1 (April 26, 2026)
   - **Breaking changes**: EPA now provides Prometheus-only output with breaking changes compared to Prometheus output from EPA 3.
 Use any Prometheus-compatible scraper to scrape.
 EPA 3 users who want to keep data and dashboards from EPA 3 should not "upgrade".
 EPA 3 will be maintained for months and bugs fixed.